reecetech/pactman/README.md

     return response.json()
 ```

+Then `Consumer`'s contract test is just a regular unit test, but *using pactman for mocking*,
-Then `Consumer`'s contract test might look something like this:
+and might look something like this:

 ```python
 import unittest